How to Do a Category Analysis to Bring Online Products Into Physical Retail

 This is the least glamorous part of the process, but it’s the foundation of your analysis, so take it seriously.

 You now need to transcribe everything into a structured spreadsheet.
+Double check data with the online offerings or stores or the brand’s own data on things like materials or ingredients.

 How to Organize Your Data